SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 Twisty Hanis provide 300 exp and have a 35% item drop rate,<br/>but have 50 HP and 30 defense, making them tough to defeat quickly.<br/>Its special attack decreases Shiren's level by 1, so defeat it from a distance,<br/>equip a Level Lock Bracelet, swing a Seal Staff, use a Drain Buster, etc.

-Mixers and Mixermon appear at the same time between 12\~15F.<br/>Higher item drop rate monsters include Shagga (16%), Goat Pastor (16%),<br/>Bored Kappa (25%), and Bone Dragon (32%), so use riceballs you obtained<br/>earlier when you performed Nigiri Morph Factory to hunt these monsters,<br/>and synthesize using Mixers if you obtain a noteworthy item.
+Mixers and Mixermon appear at the same time between 12\~15F.<br/>Higher item drop rate monsters include Shagga (16%), Goat Pastor (16%),<br/>Bored Kappa (25%), and Bone Dragon (32%), so use onigiri you obtained<br/>earlier when you performed Nigiri Morph Factory to hunt these monsters,<br/>and synthesize using Mixers if you obtain a noteworthy item.

 Monster Houses are dangerous between 13\~15F since Pop Tanks<br/>can level up, Twisty Hanis wake up, Water Striders throw items, etc.<br/>Proceed carefully if you decide to take one on.